PravarAnu/DSA/README.md

 ## Tree
 *Tree is an non-linear data structure which is also a multilevel data structure with a hierarchical relationship among its nodes.
 The bottom most node in the hierarchy is known as leaf node and the topmost is known as root node.
 It is based on parent-child relationship among the nodes.
 Each node in the tree can have more than one children except the leaf node.*

 ### Advantages:

+### Disadvanteges:

+### Real Life Examples:

+## Trie
+*Tree is an non-linear data structure which is also a multilevel data structure with a hierarchical relationship among its nodes.
+The bottom most node in the hierarchy is known as leaf node and the topmost is known as root node.
+It is based on parent-child relationship among the nodes.
+Each node in the tree can have more than one children except the leaf node.*

+### Advantages: